rjsuess14/ResearchApp/README.md

 ## Structure

-- `StreamlitApp/main.py`: The main Streamlit application file.
+- `app.py`: The main Streamlit application file.
+- `menu.py`: Contains the sidebar menu for navigating between pages.
+- `/pages/`: Contains modules for each page of the application.
-- `StreamlitApp/SourceData/`: Contains modules for fetching data from various sources:
+- `/data/`: Contains modules for fetching data from various sources:
-- `FdData.py`: Functions for fetching financial data.
-- `FmpData.py`: Functions for fetching data from Financial Modeling Prep API.
-- `FredData.py`: Functions for fetching macroeconomic data from FRED.
-- `MarketauxNews.py`: Functions for fetching news data.

 ## Contributing